Keep it Fresh : Controlling Mold in Feed

 An effective choice to control molds is the use of feed additives.
 The common preservative available in the market is calcium propionate or propionic acid which acts as fungicide and bactericide on stored grains, hay, storage areas for silage and grains, poultry litter, and drinking water for poultry and livestock.
 Propionic acid is permitted in animal feed and human foods primarily as a mold inhibitor.
 It tends to be highly specific against molds, with the inhibitory action being primarily fungistatic rather than fungicidal.

-Zacid MI, a product of Zagro is a powerful mold inhibitor containing calcium propionate salt which is used for feed preservation preventing growth of molds and feed spoilage.
+Zacid MI, a product of ZAGRO is a powerful mold inhibitor containing calcium propionate salt which is used for feed preservation preventing growth of molds and feed spoilage.

 Among the advantages of using Zacid MI are: